25 years ago I made the best decision of my life.

 The quality of your images speaks volumes about your commitment and how much you value your own work.

-Or as the actor Steve Martin once said, Be so good that they can't ignore you.
+Or as the actor Steve Martin said, Be so good that they can't ignore you.

 There's nothing to gain by showing a weak piece.
 Astounding work has staying power; average work will be forgotten fast.

-If someone reaches out with an opportunity, get right back to them with the info requested, as requested.
+If someone reaches out to you with an opportunity, get right back to them with the info requested, as requested.

 Give them what they ask for, to the tee and early, They'll love you for it.
 I often promise delivery of something within seven days, knowing it will get there in three.